Why seek the help of a tutor?

 School students sometimes have heavy school timetables.
-They then must be taught how to be smart with their work in order to proceed efficiently and without wasting time.
-This requires to show them the sources of relevant information, to inculcate effective revision methods, and to teach them how to prioritize tasks and manage their time properly.
+They then must be taught how to be smart with their work to proceed efficiently and without wasting time.
+This requires showing them the sources of relevant information, inculcating effective revision methods, and teaching them how to prioritize tasks and manage their time properly.

 8. Increase the student’s confidence

-Sometimes, all it takes is one bad experience in front of a class, perceived as an humiliation, for a student to shut himself off and stop participating.
+Sometimes, all it takes is one bad experience in front of a class, perceived as a humiliation, for a student to shut himself off and stop participating.

 By working alone or in small groups, as well as in an environment where errors have no impact on self-image or grades, the student can then take more risks, and share the back of his mind without fear of ridicule.
 It thus enhances his oral skills and self-confidence.